FDA approves antibody to protect infants from RSV - Local News 8

 “RSV can cause serious disease in infants and some children and results in a large number of emergency department and physician office visits each year,” said Dr. John Farley, director of the Office of Infectious Diseases in the FDA’s Center for Drug Evaluation and Research.
 “Today’s approval addresses the great need for products to help reduce the impact of RSV disease on children, families and the health care system,” Farley said in a news release.

-The group of experts that advise the Centers for Disease Control and Prevention on its vaccine recommendations will next weigh in.
-The Advisory Committee on Immunization Practices, or ACIP, has already issued draft recommendations and clinical considerations for nirsevimab’s use, but the group is expected to formalize those with a vote at its next meeting.
+The group of experts who advise the US Centers for Disease Control and Prevention on its vaccine recommendations will next weigh in.
+The Advisory Committee on Immunization Practices, or ACIP, has issued draft recommendations and clinical considerations for nirsevimab’s use, but the group is expected to formalize those with a vote at its next meeting.

 After the CDC signs off, nirsevimab will become the second antibody available to protect young children against RSV.
-The other, called palivizumab or Synagis, has been used only to protect the most vulnerable babies —those born prematurely who are younger than 6 months.
-It lasts only short time in the body, so doctors give it once a month, starting just before RSV season, until the risk has passed.
+The other, called palivizumab or Synagis, has been used only to protect the most vulnerable babies: those born prematurely who are younger than 6 months.
+It lasts only a short time in the body, so doctors give it once a month, starting just before RSV season, until the risk has passed.

 It has been a help, but it’s only partially effective.
 It keeps vulnerable babies out of the hospital about 50% of the time.